nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Add Student
 #### Implementation

-The add student feature allows the CS2100 to add a new student into the student list.
+The add student feature allows the CS2100 Lab TAs to add a new student into the student list.
 Its implementation introduces the following classes:

 - `AddCommand` that extends `Command`